CrawlJobs Logo

 • Full driving license and access to your own vehicle for work 5 days a week

-• Demonstrable track record of working with complex need service users
+• demonstrable track record of working with complex need service users

-• Experience from domestic abuse, offender rehabilitation, or mental health backgrounds
+• experience from domestic abuse, offender rehabilitation, or mental health backgrounds

 Job Responsibility